divyaan09/project_16-20/README.md

 # 🌍 IP Tracker Tool (Java)

-A simple beginner-level Java project to track the **location**, **ISP**, **timezone**, and other information of any public IP address using a free public API.
-This is a basic Open Source Intelligence (OSINT) project ideal for cybersecurity learners.
+The **IP Tracker Tool** is a beginner-friendly Java project that demonstrates how to perform basic Open Source Intelligence (OSINT) operations using public APIs.
+This simple command-line application accepts any public IP address as input and displays detailed information such as location, ISP, timezone, city, and geographic coordinates using the free [ip-api.com](http://ip-api.com) service.

+This project is ideal for students, beginners in cybersecurity, or anyone learning how to work with APIs and JSON data in Java.

 ---

-## 🚀 Features
+## 📌 Features

-- 🌐 Fetches geographic location of any IP
+- 🔍 Fetches detailed IP address metadata:
-- 🛰️ Shows ISP, city, region, timezone, coordinates
+  - Country, region, city
+  - ZIP code, latitude, longitude
+  - ISP and timezone
-- 📡 Uses the free [ip-api.com](http://ip-api.com) service
+- 🌐 Uses public API from [ip-api.com](http://ip-api.com) (no API key required)
-- 💡 Beginner-friendly: Simple code using `HttpURLConnection` and `org.json`
+- 📦 Parses JSON responses using `org.json` library
-- 📦 No authentication or API key needed

----

-## 🛠️ Technologies Used
+- 💻 Command-line interface (easy to run and understand)

-- Java (JDK 8+)
+- 🧰 Demonstrates basic OSINT and Java networking
-- `org.json` (for JSON parsing)
-- Standard Java libraries (`HttpURLConnection`, `Scanner`)

 ---